Python in the Terminal

 Installing Python in the Terminal

-If you are running Python in the terminal, it is best to install Miniconda.
+If you are running Python in the terminal, it is best to install Miniforge.
 You can do that by following the instructions for your machine.

 Learn more about Conda here